Ixsir

-Ixsir is a Lebanese wine company established in 2008.
-The winery is located just outside Batroun, north Lebanon.
+IXSIR Winery, established in 2008, is a Lebanese wine producer located just outside Batroun, north Lebanon.
+The company is known for its high-altitude vineyards, ranging from 1,300 to 5,900 feet.
 The name is derived from the Arabic word for "elixir" (Al-Ikseer).

+IXSIR produces a range of wines, including blends of local and international grape varieties, and exports to 35 countries and 22 U.S. states.
 Jean-Marc Quarin awarded it "best grade for a Lebanese wine" at Bordeaux's La Semaine des Primeurs 09.

+The winery has also earned three international architectural awards for environmental initiatives.

 History

 IXSIR was founded in 2008 by Etienne Debbane, Hady Kahale, Carlos Ghosn and Gabriel Rivero.
-IXSIR entered the Lebanese market in 2010, and quickly became the fastest growing wine on the Lebanese and on the export markets.
+IXSIR entered the Lebanese market in 2010, and quickly became the fastest growing wine on the Lebanese and the export markets.

-IXSIR was one of only two Lebanese producers present at Bordeaux's famous "La Semaine des Primeurs", an event hosted exclusively for the evaluation and tasting of French and international wines.

-The company was present at the Horeca Hospitality exhibition as one of ten producers to compete at the event’s first-ever wine pavilion with blind wine tasting contests.
-Ixsir was awarded the "Revelation of the Public" for its 2009 Grande Reserve White and the Media and Press award for its 2009 White.

-On May 11, 2010, IXSIR joined the Union Vinicole du Liban (UVL) and participated in a wine tasting event held in Paris for international wine experts and professionals.
+On May 11, 2010, IXSIR joined the Union Vinicole du Liban (UVL).

+As of 2020, IXSIR exported its wines to 35 countries and 22 states within the United States.
+The winery initially focused on restaurants serving Lebanese cuisine but has since expanded its reach through online sales, particularly in response to the COVID-19 pandemic.

+Vineyards

+The only Middle Eastern country without a desert, Lebanon's topography is favorable for wine production as it consists of mountains, valleys, and coastal areas that are hospitable to many different grape varieties.
+Ixsir cultivates its wine grapes in different zones, including Batroun in the North, Jezzine in the South, and the Bekaa Valley in the East.

+As of 2020, IXSIR managed 297 acres (120 hectares) of productive vineyards, with an additional 75 acres (30 hectares) set to come online within three years.
+The winery's vineyards are spread across several regions, including: